Essential Oils For Cellulite

 When making your blend for a massage oil, lotion or cream, add no more than 5 drops in total of your individual or blended essential oils to every 10mls of your chosen carrier.
 Massage the blend well in, and whilst standing up roll folds of flesh between your thumb and fingers to break up the fatty deposits.
 Start above the knees and work upwards towards the groin, and then repeat on the back of your thighs.

 If you really want to beat the dreaded dimples however, you should plan to have at least one treatment session lasting about 20 minutes every day for a couple of weeks, so it’s a good idea to get your partner to help you reach the difficult areas.
-You might find our Cellulite Massage Tool helpful in breaking down the stubborn areas.
+Our Dual-Action Cellulite Massage Tool is very helpful in breaking down the stubborn areas.

 Here’s a great cellulite-busting blend for the bath; add 2 drops of juniper berry, 2 drop of sweet fennel, 1 drop of cypress and 1 drop of grapefruit.
 Run your bath before adding any essential oils, and be sure to agitate the water sufficiently to ensure the oils are dispersed sufficiently, or use a Bath Dispersant.